predictionguard/mpt-7b-truss/README.md

 pip install --upgrade baseten truss
 ```

+3. __Select the MPT model you want__: Make sure the MPT model flavor you want is uncommented in [model/model.py](model/model.py).
+You can choose the base, instruction tuned, chat, or storywriter versions of the MPT-7B model.

-3. __Load the MPT-7B Truss__: Assuming you've cloned this repo, spin up an IPython shell and load the Truss into memory:
+4. __Load the MPT-7B Truss__: Assuming you've cloned this repo, spin up an IPython shell and load the Truss into memory:
 ```
 import truss
 mpt_truss = truss.load("path/to/mpt_truss")
 ```

-4. __Log in to Baseten__: Log in to your Baseten account using your API key (key found [here](https://app.baseten.co/settings/account/api_keys)):
+5. __Log in to Baseten__: Log in to your Baseten account using your API key (key found [here](https://app.baseten.co/settings/account/api_keys)):
 ```
 import baseten

 baseten.login("PASTE_API_KEY_HERE")
 ```

-5. __Deploy the MPT-7B Truss__: Deploy MPT-7B to Baseten with the following command:
+6. __Deploy the MPT-7B Truss__: Deploy MPT-7B to Baseten with the following command:
 ```
 baseten.deploy(mpt_truss)
 ```